I've just implemented pure grouping into the control flow analysis. So, what does that actually mean?

 I finally have some actual output working.
 It's only a proof of concept right now, but it's a nice start.

-Here is the output the decompiler generates for one of the short Sam & Max scripts - one of the scripts I used for the code flow testing (link points to the graph for that script):
+the short Sam & Max scripts - one of the scripts I used for the code flow testing (link points to the graph for that script):

 C:\scummvm\gsoc2010-decompiler>decompile -escummv6 script-33.dmp